cruzgerman216/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby on Rails/C8-CRUD-OP-Part-1.md

 - Generate a Rail's application
 - GitHub
   - Publish to GitHub publicly
-  - Create a separate branch to work on
 - Use [app.diagrams.net](https://app.diagrams.net/) to create an [ER diagram](https://www.lucidchart.com/pages/er-diagrams).
   - Create at least one `"entity"` that is a representation of a table in your schema file.
 Here is an example.
     ![Example diagram](../../assets/Rails/C8/example2.png)